From cognac truffles to oysters to singles’ soirees, Galavante

 Please Don’t Tell (PDT)

-Make like Superman and step into PDT’s phonebooth entrance, which leads to an alternate universe via the dodgy hotdog joint Crif Dogs.
+Make like Superman and step into PDT’s phonebooth entrance, which leads to an alternate universe via the cult hotdog joint Crif Dogs.
 Stuffed animal heads protruding from the walls keep you company as creative drinks are shaken, rattled, and rolled by the master mixologists.
 Same-day reservations are suggested to snag one of the limited seats at the bar.
 Otherwise, you’ll have to leave your digits and wait for a callback.
 Patience is a virtue.
+Make the wait worth it and order a dog with a schmear of cream cheese and everything bagel seasoning to tide you over (don't knock it til you've tried it).

 The buzz: Dive headfirst into the blue-tinted Shark, and feel the sharp bite of the Cana Silver rum, Blue Curacao, and pineapple juice, topped off with an umbrella.
 Or suck slow on the C-Cup made of gin, Cocchi Americano, apple cider, lemon juice, and cilantro.
 It’ll give you a nice buzz – and your vitamin C quota for the day.